baliyanvinay/Python-Interview-Preparation/README.md

 ## 33. Explain multiple inheritance in Python.
 ## 34. Explain method resolution order for multiple inheritance
 ## 35. What can be used as keys in dictionary?
+## 36. Explain shallow and deep copy in Python

 ## Coding Question
 ```python